 Think about it.
 You can really only get away wearing black shoes with black pants, charcoal pants, and maybe Navy pants.

-Brown shoes on the other hand work with every single color besides black and a brown that’s an exact match.
+Brown shoes on the other hand work with every single color besides black and some browns.

 Even better, they are going to look much, much, nicer with navy blue than black shoes will.